 Try this program if you want quick access to the BBC using a super fast proxy – the longer deals are better value, but you can get a month for a few bucks too if you want to ensure it works well in your location.
 You can see a demonstration in the video below.

 Tip – If you get a proxy error message then use these NordVPN UK servers which are all optimized for BBC access – UK: #764, #977, #1025, #1388, #1512, #1515 K #836, #1043, #1057, #1320, #1483, #1513 #1448 #1325 #1347.

-For instance, I was recently in Spain with my work and got kinda bored staying in a hotel.
-So decided to watch some UK television online using my laptop.
-Unfortunately I then discovered that because I then had a Spanish IP address (from the hotels Wifi), I was now blocked from all the best UK websites like the BBC Iplayer and ITV etc. It’s not a problem though, I always make sure I have a valid subscription for at least one VPN to use in such situations.
+For instance, I was recently in Spain with my work and got kind of bored staying in a hotel.
+So decided I want to watch some UK television online using my laptop.
+Unfortunately because I then had a Spanish IP address (from the hotels Wifi), I was now blocked from all the best UK websites like the BBC iPlayer and ITV etc. It’s not a problem though, I always make sure I have a valid subscription for at least one VPN to use in such situations.

 Basically the problem is your IP address, everyone is linked to a specific country and it’s very easy to look up.
 Many websites look your location up as soon as you access their site, they then tailor what you can see based on that information.
 It’s called Geotargeting and frankly it’s extremely annoying – you’ll normally get an error message like the image below.

 Or perhaps this one if you try and access Pandora outside the US.

 In both these scenarios, the website has looked up your location by checking where your IP address is registered to.
 They then make the appropriate filters and blocks, so for the BBC you’re blocked if you are anywhere outside the United Kingdom.
 Pandora will route you to an apology screen if you don’t have a US address.